Bio

 —.
 Transformatrix.
 Canongate Books, 2000.

 Agbebiyi, Adeola.
-“Voicing Identities, Reframing Difference(s): A Brief Commentary on the Text of Fo(u)r Women.”
+“Voicing Identities, Reframing Difference(s): The Case of Fo(u)r Women.
+A Brief Commentary on the Text of Fo(u)r Women.”
 Languages of Theatre Shaped by Women, edited by Jane De Gay and Lizbeth Goodman, Bristol, Intellect, pp. 89-97.

 Agbebiyi, Adeola, Patience Agbabi and Dorothea Smartt.
 "Fo(u)r Women.”
 Languages of Theatre Shaped by Women, edited by Jane De Gayand Lizbeth Goodman, Bristol, Intellect, pp. 99-123.

 Hena, Omaar.
 "Multi-ethnic British Poetries."
-The Oxford Handbook of Contemporary British and Irish Poetry, edited by Peter Robinson, Oxford UP, 2013, pp. 517-537.
+The Oxford Handbook of Contemporary British and Irish Poetry, edited by Peter Robinson, Oxford University Press, 2013, pp. 517-537.

 Novak, Julia.
 Live Poetry: An Integrated Approach to Poetry in Performance.
 Rodopi, 2011.